Stochastic convective Brinkman-Forchheimer equations on general Unbounded Domains: Mathematical Formulation

 \section{Mathematical Formulation}

 The necessary function spaces needed to obtain the global solvability results of the system \eqref{1} is provided in this section.
 We prove monotonicity as well as hemicontinuity properties of the linear and nonlinear operators in the same section.
-In our analysis, the parameter $\alpha$ does not play a major role and we set $\alpha$ to be zero in \eqref{1} in the entire paper.